Capacity Building Workshop on Nature-Culture Linkages in Heritage Conservation in Asia and the Pacific

 Organized by the World Heritage Studies and the Certificate Programme on Nature Conservation (CPNC) at the University of Tsukuba, in cooperation with UNESCO World Heritage Centre, IUCN, ICCROM and ICOMOS.

-The workshop is an intensive programme that combines theory and practice through lectures, presentations and roundtables in Tsukuba at the University Campus, and a field trip to the World Heritage property “Sacred sites and pilgrimage routes of the Kii Mountain Range”, where participants will get in contact with local managers and local communities.
+The workshop is an intensive programme combining theory and practice, through lectures, presentations and roundtables in Tsukuba at the University Campus, and a field trip to the World Heritage Site of Shirakawa-go and Gokayama in Gifu and Toyama prefectures, and to GIAHS and Satoyama Initiative projects in the Noto Peninsula, where participants will be in contact with local managers and local communities.

-The workshop is open to a maximum number of 15 young professionals from Asia and the Pacific region involved in the management of cultural or natural heritage sites, specifically, sacred landscapes.
-Mid-career Heritage Practitioners with minimum of 5 years of experience from both natural and cultural heritage sectors currently engaged in managing/working with sacred landscapes in particular, and natural heritage sites with cultural values and vice versa are eligible to apply.
+The workshop is open to 15 young professionals from Asia and the Pacific region involved in the management of cultural or natural heritage sites, or agricultural landscapes more specifically.
+Mid-career heritage practitioners with minimum 5 years experience in both natural and cultural heritage sectors who are currently engaged in managing or working with agricultural landscapes in particular, as well as natural heritage sites with cultural values and vice versa, are eligible to apply.